Periodontal Bone Regeneration in Mission Viejo

 When we do bone grafting

-Dr. Setya, Dr. Hirst, or Dr. Bergman will place bone grafts and regenerate lost bone to support teeth, to build back the size and shape of the ridge supporting the teeth and to provide adequate bone support for a dental implant.
+Dr. Setya, Dr. Reshad, or Dr. Bergman will place bone grafts and regenerate lost bone to support teeth, to build back the size and shape of the ridge supporting the teeth and to provide adequate bone support for a dental implant.

 Supporting and preserving a tooth